HireAbo/awesome-interview-questions-5000-jobs/Education/Special Education/School Psychologist.md

 Welcome to the School Psychologist Interview Preparation !
 This resource is designed to help you ace your School Psychologist interviews with confidence.

+A School Psychologist is a specialized professional in the field of Special Education who plays a crucial role in supporting students with diverse learning needs.
+These professionals are typically based in educational settings and work closely with students, families, and educators to assess and address various psychological, behavioral, and academic challenges.
+Their primary responsibilities include conducting assessments to identify learning disabilities, emotional disturbances, and other developmental disorders that may impact a student's ability to succeed academically.
+School Psychologists also provide counseling services, develop individualized education plans, and collaborate with teachers and other professionals to create inclusive and supportive learning environments for students with special needs.

 ## 🚀 Overview

 Whether you're a seasoned School Psychologist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in School Psychologist interviews to help you prepare and succeed.